timotejroiko/tiny-discord/docs/InternalSharder.md

 Supports concurrent logins (large bot sharding / max_concurrency) and shards provide hooks for externally controlled login queues (ie: process sharding / clustering / etc).

-Once spawned, shards will always attempt to reconnect regardless of reason, therefore the user should listen to the error event to make sure shards do not crash in a loop.
-All close codes are forwarded to the error event so that the user can see when and why a shard disconnects.
+Once spawned, shards will automatically attempt to resume or reconnect on network failures, invalid sessions and resumable close codes.
+Unresumable close codes will emit an `error` event and will not reconnect, therefore the user should listen it and fix any issues that may appear.
+Other types of disconnections and reconnections can be monitored via the `debug` event.

 The InternalSharder does not connect to the rest api by itself, the user must use the [RestClient](RestClient.md) or any other http client to call `/gateway/bot` and obtain the relevant gateway information before spawning shards.